 Looking ahead, Parrys wants to pursue a board position at a larger organisation, which she sees as an exciting opportunity and learning experience, to broaden her skill set from working with the smaller Future Business Council.
 Parrys also hopes to empower and engage more young people to sit on boards, push for diversity and expand the number of women on boards and take the lead in altering the fiduciary duties of directors in regards to climate change.
 For Australian companies who fail to consider climate change risk, Parrys hopes to mark her legacy as the director who supports boards being found liable of breaching their duty of care for the future.

 Inspired by Parrys?
-Take the next steps and check out CONNECT.
+Take the next steps and check out our FREE Director Diagnostic.